andrew/ultimate-awesome/README.md

 - [awesome-playgrounds](https://github.com/KirillTregubov/awesome-playgrounds) - A curated list of playgrounds that let you run code in your browser.
 - [awesome-komodefi](https://github.com/KomodoPlatform/awesome-komodefi) - A curated list of Komodo DeFi Framework resources.
 - [awesome-mcp](https://github.com/korchasa/awesome-mcp) - This curated list focuses on tools, implementations, and resources for the Model Context Protocol.
+- [awesome-terminal-aesthetics](https://github.com/kud/awesome-terminal-aesthetics) - ✨ A curated list of tools and frameworks that make the terminal genuinely beautiful.
 - [Awesome-Freenet](https://github.com/kustomzone/Awesome-Freenet) - Awesome decentralized Freenet apps & links. 😎.
 - [awesome-foundation-model](https://github.com/Kyrie-Zhao/awesome-foundation-model) - Foundation Model for X and X for Foundation Model.
 - [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.